 You should make it clear how you define success, and how you define failure.
 You should also be open about what sorts of ideas, behaviors, and results will add up to an employee moving up in your company, as well as the behaviors that won’t be tolerated.
 Help people understand what these behaviors look like in practice.
 This makes it far easier for employees to engage in the way you’d like.

-Spotify doesn’t leave any room for confusion or debate in what’s most important to them.
-They outline success for everyone from new hires to team leaders and lay it out in a way that’s easy to understand and reference.
-Spotify also breaks down each of these headings into a few slides to examine them in further depth.
+Spotify doesn’t leave any room for confusion or debate.
+They outline success for everyone, from new hires to team leaders, and lay it out in a way that’s easy to understand and reference.
+If you flick through the slides, you’ll see that Spotify actually breaks down each of these headings into a few slides for even greater clarity.

 Questions to consider: